 Colorado Springs Bear Creek Dog Park

-Bear Creek Dog Park is El Paso County’s most visited park, with more than 100,000 visitors a year.
+Bear Creek Dog Park is El Paso County’s most visited park with more than 100,000 visitors a year.
 This 25-acre off-leash dog park is located in Bear Creek Regional Park and is about 4.7 miles south of Paloma Terrace.
-It’s worth the short drive.
+It’s worth the short drive for you and your dog.
 See directions below.

 There are also large areas through which to run and chase balls.
 And an Agility Training Area that was installed in 2014.
 Use the following link to view, download, or print a PDF version of the official Bear Creek Regional Map which includes Bear Creek Dog Park.

 Bear Creek Park is about 4.7 miles, a 10-minute drive, from Paloma Terrace.

 - Turn Right onto W Filmore Street

 - Use the Right lane to take the ramp onto I-25 South

 - Keep Right at the fork and merge onto Unitah Street

 - Turn Left onto N 21st Street for 1.4 miles

 - Turn Right at Rio Grande Street and you have arrived